New development in Trump’s classified documents case as grand jury expected to meet

 Mr Trump has repeatedly denied any wrongdoing.

-In June 2022, FBI agents raided his private club Mar-a-Lago to retrieve documents he had taken with him when he left the White House.
+In June 2022, FBI agents visited his private club Mar-a-Lago to retrieve documents he had taken with him when he left the White House.

+Mr Trump turned over 38 classified documents, and his attorneys pledged in writing that they had completed a thorough search of the property.

+The Justice Department obtained a search warrant for the former president’s home in August, and later said they retrieved 300 papers marked classified.

 Join our commenting forum